Editorial Board profiles

 Dr Bernstein is also the first scientist in Israel to study cannabis – whole plant, and her current work involves physiology, biochemistry, optimization of cultivation practices, and improvement of genetic material of cannabis.

 Dr Bernstein is the Journal of Cannabis Research Section Editor for Agriculture and plant biology.
+This section covers all species and strains of the Cannabis plant, including their cultivation and biology.

 Celia Morgan is Professor of Psychopharmacology at University of Exeter, UK.